 The Company is working across the organization to improve the environment for persons with disabilities so that they can have pride, motivation, and joy in their work.
-Among our specific initiatives, we offer internships for students with disabilities on an ongoing basis each year.
-By deepening students' understanding of the workplace and work through on-the-job experience, we are striving to encourage more students with disabilities to join the Company.
+Among our specific initiatives, since fiscal 2019 we have accepted students from special support schools near our workplaces to take part in workplace experiences.
+By deepening understanding of our workplaces and work through the experience, we are increasing the number of students who feel confident in joining our Company.
+Since fiscal 2020, we have offered internships for university students with disabilities and actively recruited these students at workplaces that can make use of their expertise and characteristics.
+To support retention, we arrange regular meetings with human resource staff after joining the company to eliminate job-related anxieties and problems and to offer support as needed.
+We also work to make a range of improvements to our workplace environment in order to accommodate employees with disabilities.
+By acting under the idea of normalization to create environments in which people with and without disabilities can work together, we are steadily increasing our percentage of employees with disabilities.
 The employment rate of persons with disabilities in the SMM (in Japan) is 2.59% as of June 2023, and in the Company's "Vision for 2030," we aim to raise this rate to at least 3% by 2030-higher than the legally mandated rate (2.3%).